Securing Your Digital Practice in the Age of AI

 This isn’t just for big companies with tons of data.
 Even small businesses need and deserve advanced, modern protection from cyber threats.
 Hackers don’t discriminate based on size – they’ll target anyone they can.

-That’s why Layer3 is so motivated to make SIEM accessible for small business and why have partnered with Todyl to make that happen.
+That’s why Layer3 is so motivated to make SIEM accessible for small businesses and why have partnered with Todyl to make that happen.

 Stay tuned for our next post in this six-part series, in which we’ll explore one of the most powerful components of the Todyl platform: Threat Response, also known as MXDR (Managed Extended Detection and Response).